cucrisis/spectator/README.md

 ### Proxy

-Proxy to use for connection for connection.
+Proxy to use for connections.

 ### Output